mattrussi/gitlab-com-runbooks/howto/logging.md

 ### Stackdriver exporter

 There is a VM in each environment called `sd-exporter-*`.
-This VM is created using a generic terraform module.
-The VM has a chef role assigned to it which downloads and runs the stackdriver exporter.
+This VM is created using a generic terraform module https://ops.gitlab.net/gitlab-com/gl-infra/terraform-modules/google/generic-sv-with-group .
+The VM has a chef role assigned to it which downloads and runs the stackdriver exporter https://gitlab.com/gitlab-cookbooks/gitlab-exporters/ .
 The exporter service runs on a tcp port number 9255.
 Prometheus is configured through a role in chef-repo to scrape port 9255 on "sd-exporter-*" VM.

 ### What are we logging?